MicrosoftDocs/ATADocs/ATPDocs/suspicious-activity-guide.md

 Use the [Net Cease tool](https://gallery.technet.microsoft.com/Net-Cease-Blocking-Net-1e8dcb5b) to harden your environment against this attack.

-## Remote code execution attempt
+## Remote code execution attempt - enhanced

 **Description**

 Attackers who compromise administrative credentials or use a zero-day exploit can execute remote commands on your domain controller.
 This can be used for gaining persistency, collecting information, denial of service (DOS) attacks or any other reason.
-Azure ATP detects PSexec and Remote WMI connections.
+Azure ATP detects PSexec,  Remote WMI and PowerShell connections.

 **Investigation**